ultimax24/American_Embedded_KiCad_Template/README.md

 ## Features

-*   **Standardized Layers:** Pre-defined layer setup for consistency across projects.
-*   **Manufacturing Outputs:** Includes a `Build.kicad_jobset` file for generating common manufacturing files like Gerbers, drill files, BOMs, and 3D models.
+*   **Manufacturing Outputs:** Includes a `Build.kicad_jobset` file for generating common manufacturing data for JLCPCB, NextPCB
 *   **Build Script:** A `build.sh` script is provided to automate the process of running the jobset and formatting the component placement file.
-*   **Project Structure:** A clean and organized directory structure.

 ## Usage

-1. Use this repository as a template for a new KiCad project.
+Use this repository as a template directly in KiCad.

-2. Rename the `Template.kicad_*` files to match your project name.
-3. Modify the schematic and PCB as needed for your design.
-4. Run the build script to generate manufacturing outputs.
+1. In the KiCad project manager, select **File > New Project from Template...**
+2. Navigate to the directory containing this repository.
+3. KiCad will prompt for a project name and handle all file renaming automatically.
+4. You can then begin your design work as usual.

 ## Building